edubu2/metis-project2/README.md

 ---
 ## Objective

-To use data gathered via web scraping to predict the resulting points margin
+To use data gathered via web scraping to predict the resulting points margin of NFL games.

 ---
 ## Tech Stack